 Imagine an impossible situation: in one part of the city (for example, on Vasilievsky Island), the green traffic light means 'Go!' and the red light means 'Stop!', while in another part of the same city (say, in the Petrodvortsovy District), yellow means 'Go!' and green is 'Stop!' (and red means 'ask the traffic officer').

 How difficult was it to develop the uniform Internal Regulations, which became the new norm?
 How were separate faculties merged in order to create a united university?
-What was the role of the Academic Affairs Directorate in this process?
+What was the role of the Academic Affairs Department in this process?
 How are students' rights protected?
-These questions are answered here by Head of the Academic Affairs Directorate Natalia Boyko, Senior Vice-Rector for Academic and Methodological Affairs Ekaterina Babelyuk, and Vice-Rector for Academic Affairs and Methodological Support Marina Lavrikova (Deputy Director of the Academic Affairs Directorate for Education and Research in Medicine, Medical Technologies, Dentistry, and Law in 2010–2011; Vice-Rector for Education and Research in the same fields of study in 2011–2012).
+These questions are answered here by: the Head of Academic Affairs Department Natalya Boyko; Senior Vice-Rector for Academic and Methodological Affairs Ekaterina Babelyuk; and Vice-Rector for Academic Affairs and Methodological Support Marina Lavrikova (Deputy Director of the Academic Affairs Deparment for Education and Research in Medicine, Medical Technologies, Dentistry, and Law in 2010–2011; Vice-Rector for Education and Research in the same fields of study in 2011–2012).

 A game with no rules

 To justify these differences in rules, many deans referred to certain unique features of educational programmes.
-In a discussion with heads of structural units, Ekaterina Babelyuk pointed out that those unique features should not result in discriminating students from different programmes.
+In a discussion with heads of structural units, Ekaterina Babelyuk pointed out that those unique features should not result in discriminating against students from different programmes.
 'The University is not trying to harmonise all educational programmes.
 But under federal law, all students must have equal rights and obligations.
-The University should be a united entity without, so to say, feudal fragmentation (which I had to face in 2008 when I came to work in SPbU as the head of the Academic Affairs Directorate),' explains Ekaterina Babelyuk, Senior Vice-Rector for Academic and Methodological Affairs.
+The University should be a united entity without, so to say, feudal fragmentation (which I had to face in 2008 when I came to work in St Petersburg University as the head of the Academic Affairs Department),' explains Ekaterina Babelyuk, Senior Vice-Rector for Academic and Methodological Affairs.

 At that time, a final-year student could bring their thesis to their research supervisor the night before the defence.
 The supervisor read it overnight and tracked down the reviewer the next morning, so that the latter would quickly throw together a review, and then they all went to the thesis defence.
 And some other student could go to the dean's office, as it used to be called, and turn in a stack of blank sheets of paper instead of their thesis, only to swap it for the real thing the day before the defence.
 There were no deadlines and no rules.